chip003/starground-modding/docs/_general/wiki-contribute.md

 ***
 ### Forking the Github Repository.
-Due to the nature of Github and the way not collaborators have to to submit Pull-Requests, you will need to for the main [Modding Github Repo](https://github.com/chip003/starground-modding).
+Due to the nature of Github and the way not collaborators have to to submit Pull-Requests, you will need to fork the main [Modding Github Repo](https://github.com/chip003/starground-modding).
 This will allow you to make local changes to the wiki and use them in a Pull-Request.
 ### Making your Changes
 Now you can clone your forked repository to your computer.
 Once you have done so, you can open the `docs/` directory and make edits to the `.md` files which is the content for the wiki.
 Make sure to update `_sidebar.md` for your pages to be shown.
 ### Creating a Pull Request